Sharing is caring!

 8. Volunteer: Consider volunteering with local organizations or conservation projects to contribute to the local community and environment during your stay.

-Paramaribo Itinerary Trave Tips:
+Paramaribo Itinerary Travel Tips:

 Visa Requirements:

 Australians: Australian citizens require a visa to enter Suriname.
 I applied through the official website and received it within a week.
-It is recommended to check the most up-to-date visa requirements on the official Suriname government website or contact the Surinamese embassy or consulate in Australia.
+They emailed back asking for my copy of my passport and after than it was approved and visa was on my email.

-Rest of the World: Travelers from other countries should also check the visa requirements for Suriname based on their nationality.
+Rest of the World: Travellers from other countries should also check the visa requirements for Suriname based on their nationality.
 This information can be found on the official Suriname government website or by contacting the nearest Surinamese embassy or consulate.

 What language do locals speak in Paramaribo, Suriname?